 I can picture how long it takes for that little girl to get off the bus and into her classroom.
 How much time it takes for a morning greeting and then to get everyone to settle down for seated work.

-I set up a snack and begin to read Red Sails To Capri our history read aloud from A Gentle Feast.
+I set up a snack and begin to read Red Sails To Capri our read aloud from A Gentle Feast.
 I read a couple chapters and my oldest asks for a break.
 My youngest is bouncing around with energy and it is hot outside.

 Perfect time to take everyone to the beach and burn off that energy.